andrew/ultimate-awesome/README.md

 - [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
 With repository stars⭐ and forks🍴.
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
-- [awesome-local-ai](https://github.com/ethicals7s/awesome-local-ai) - 152 open-source tools to run LLMs 100% locally – no cloud, no API keys, no censorship.
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.